-Housing and educational outcomes
+Housing and education

 At least five aspects of housing shape educational outcomes: affordability, stability of tenure, structural quality, neighborhood characteristics, and management and on-site services.
 This brief provides only a cursory review of the evidence of how housing enhances children’s learning, but the studies listed below provide a more thorough summary.